BV-BRC/BV-BRC-Docs/docroot/webinar/bv-brc_intro.md

 # Introduction to BV-BRC Webinar Series

 As part of the launch of the new BV-BRC Beta website, we are offering a webinar series to help new users, as well as PATRIC and IRD/ViPR users, become acquainted with the new website.
 The first set of webinars will be focused on introduction to the site.
 The webinars are scheduled for 1 hour each, with presentations and demos at the beginning and time for questions and answers at the end.
 We will have follow-on webinars that dive more deeply into functionality and analysis tools.
 We can also respond to user requests for webinars focused on particular aspects of the website.

-Webinars will be recorded for reference at later times.
+This webinar series has been completed.
+Video recordings of the webinars are available from the [BV-BRC YouTube channel](https://www.youtube.com/channel/UCDkT2ZCWhK3GBtm5R-o1J4A).

 [![BV-BRC Website](./images/visualization_collage.png)](https://www.bv-brc.org/)

 ## Schedule
-### Fridays, 1:00-2:00pm ET

 **Friday, February 25 - Introduction to BV-BRC**
 * What is the BV-BRC?